top of page

 What Actually Happens in Berth Planning

 Port managers face a daily puzzle.
-They need to fit dozens of arriving ships into a limited number of berths.
-Each ship has different sizes, cargo types, and schedules.
+They need to fit dozens of arriving ships into a limited number of berths, each with different requirements.
+The wrong assignment wastes time and money.

 The process involves three main decisions: